 Racing is PYC’s most important activity.
 Associate members are highly encouraged to participate in racing activities either as skippers of their own boat or as a crew member of someone else’s boat.

 Most skippers sail short-handed and welcome additional crew.
 Experience is not necessary as long as you are willing to learn.
 Make yourself available to skippers by being on the clubhouse porch before race time.
 If you are a new skipper racing is the quickest way to learn how to handle your boat.
 Experienced skippers are willing to go with you on your boat to improve your experience and confidence level.

 The Officers and Board of Directors includes the following positions

 • Four Board Members

 (two serving staggered 2 year terms and two serving staggered one year terms. )

 • Past Commodore

-Areas of responsibility are assigned to the board members by the Commodore depending on their individual talents or areas of expertise.
-Assignments usually include Racing, Membership, Dock, Club House & Grounds Maintenance, Dockmaster, Club Boat Maintenance and Social.
+Areas of responsibility are assigned to the Board members by the Commodore depending on their individual talents or areas of expertise.
+Assignments usually include Racing, Membership, Clubhouse & Grounds Maintenance, Dockmaster, Club Boat Maintenance and Social.

 See the PYC web site under the Board of Directors link for the current slate of Officers.